Policy adopted May 2010

-This policy applies to filming and photography, and related activities, on all lands acquired or reserved under the National Parks and Wildlife Act 1974 (NPW Act).
-This policy does not apply to lands reserved under Part 4A of the Act unless the Board of Management for those lands has adopted the policy.
-However, the policy still provides guidance for staff in their dealings with Boards of Management.
+This policy applies to filming and photography, and related activities, on all lands acquired or reserved under the National Parks and Wildlife Act 1974 (NPW Act), except for lands reserved under Part 4A of the Act (unless the Board of Management for those lands has adopted the policy).
+However, NPWS staff can use the policy as guidance in their dealings with Boards of Management.

 Filming activities that require NPWS approval outside parks, such as proposals to approach marine mammals within prescribed distances, are not subject to the Filming Approval Act 2004 (FA Act) and will be assessed under other relevant legislation.

 Approval means approval under section 4(2) of the FA Act.

 Commercial filming means any filming or photography ‘for sale, hire or profit’ (as per Part 2 of the NPW Regulation).
 Commercial filming includes:

 - advertisements, feature films, news and current affairs on commercial networks (both pay television and free-to-air stations, including the ABC)

 and the commercial photography of private events, including professional wedding photography.

 Consent means approval under the National Parks and Wildlife Regulation 2019 (NPW Regulation).

 Delegated officer means the holder of delegation under section 11 of the FA Act to approve filming (see Accountabilities at the end of this policy).